drselump14/url_shortener/hiring_excercise.md

 User need to include the access_token to the `Authorization` header for each API request, so that API Gateway can verify the request using JWT Authorizer lambda.
 If the authorizer can validate the JWT then it'll pass the request to API lambda including JWT header.
 Otherwise, it'll deny the request.
-In the API lambda, we can decode the JWT to extract the user_id to CRUD on url data on dynamoDB.
+In the API lambda, we can decode the JWT to extract the user_id to CRUD on url data on DynamoDB.
-By extracting the user_id information from JWT we can skip querying the user table on dynamoDB which can make our app faster.
+By extracting the user_id information from JWT we can skip querying the user table on DynamoDB which can make our app faster.

 The access_token has an expiration date and need to be refreshed using refresh token.
+The spec for fetching these token is defined in `/oauth2/token` endpoint.
+User need to pass the basic auth using client_id and client_credentials provided.

 ### Reporting function
 We record the log everytime a user clicks the shortened-url and store it as a record on Redshift.